The 9 Best Ways Saunas Help Your Heart

 Saunas may benefit skeletal as well as cardiac muscle.
 Indeed, studies have shown that heat training improves exercise tolerance and speeds muscle recovery after injury.

-Through the effect on skeletal muscles, saunas improve insulin sensitivity and may help to prevent diabetes.
+Through the effect on skeletal muscles, saunas improve insulin sensitivity.
+As your insulin sensitivity improves, glucose metabolism normalizes, and the risk of diabetes becomes a non-issue.

 For hundreds of years, Finnish doctors have recommended sauna use for patients suffering from lung conditions.
 Indeed, some studies even suggest improved respiratory function with regular sauna use.

-As was seen with the Finnish sauna study discussed in this article, saunas have been associated with a longer life span.
+As was seen with the Finnish sauna study discussed in this article, saunas and a longer lifespan go hand in hand.
 This is likely due to increased expression of heat shock proteins and FOXO3 through heat training.

 Heat shock proteins are specialized proteins that repair damaged proteins and waste protein accumulation in our bodies.
 Chronic diseases, like cardiovascular disease and Alzheimer’s Disease, result in progressive protein degradation or accumulation.